techidaily/site-win11-tips/source/_posts/reconnecting-to-spotify-fixing-windows-11-errors.md

  Error code 4 often occurs because Spotify can’t recognize your PC’s default DNS server set by your ISP.
 In such a scenario, the app can’t load required online resources correctly, resulting in error 4\.
 Many users have addressed that issue by changing their PCs’ DNS server to the universally recognized Google DNS.

- Our guide to[changing the DNS server in Windows](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) post includes step-by-step guidelines for how to apply this solution via the Control Panel and Settings among other methods.
+ Our guide to [changing the DNS server in Windows](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) post includes step-by-step guidelines for how to apply this solution via the Control Panel and Settings among other methods.
 You’ll need to set the preferred and alternative DNS server settings to Google addresses.
 Input**8.8.8.8** for the preferred DNS server and**8.8.4.4** for the alternative DNS setting.

 ![DNS server settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/dns-server-settings.jpg)